LikeTheSalad/aaper/README.md

 **A**nnotated **A**ndroid **Per**missions takes care of ensuring Android runtime permissions for an `EnsurePermissions`-annotated method inside either an Activity or a Fragment.
-The idea is to do so without having to override any Activity and/or Fragment method related to runtime permission requests and also without having to duplicate code related to how to handle the overall requests thanks to Aaper's reusable [strategies](#changing-the-default-behavior).
+The idea is to do so without having to override any Activity and/or Fragment method related to runtime permission requests and also without having to duplicate the code that handles the overall requests' processes thanks to Aaper's reusable [strategies](#changing-the-default-behavior).

 ### Default behavior example